chen0040/spark-ml-genetic-programming/README.md

 tgp.getOperatorSet().addAll(new Plus(), new Minus(), new Divide(), new Multiply(), new Power());
 tgp.getOperatorSet().addIfLessThanOperator();
 tgp.addConstants(1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0);
-tgp.setVariableCount(2); // equal to the number of input parameter in an observation tgp.setPerObservationCostEvaluator(tuple2 -> {
+tgp.setVariableCount(2); //equal to the number of input dimension of the training data tgp.setPerObservationCostEvaluator(tuple2 -> {
  Solution program = tuple2._1();
  BasicObservation observation = tuple2._2();